Pate Environmentally Relevant Program Outcome System: PERPOS

-PERPOS is a measurement tool that focuses on the complex interactions of the environment and ability.
-It is comprised of:
+Validated in the peer-reviewed journal NeuroRehabilitation, PERPOS (Pate Environmentally Relevant Program Outcome System) is Pate’s proprietary measurement tool that focuses on the complex interactions of the environment and ability.

 - Amount of structure needed